Self-Hosted LLMs: GPU Selection, Benchmarks, VRAM Requirements & Hosting Guide

 1131,072 (128K)~6 GBSingle-user extended context

-Total VRAM = Model Weights + KV Cache + 20–30% headroom.
+VRAM requirements formula: Total VRAM = Model Weights + KV Cache + 20–30% headroom.
 Always size for peak concurrency, not just model weights.
+This is the most common cause of OOM errors in self-hosted LLM deployments.

 2 — Memory Bandwidth: How Fast Tokens Generate

 Generating each token requires loading the full model weight set from VRAM into Tensor Cores.
-Bandwidth is the hard ceiling on tok/s — not TFLOPS.
+Memory bandwidth — a key LLM GPU requirement — is the hard ceiling on tok/s, not TFLOPS.
 A100-40G at 1,555 GB/s on a 20B FP16 model: theoretical max ≈ 38 tok/s for a single request.

 Workload ProfilePrimary VRAM UsageBottleneckRecommended Strategy